Need to import a CSV file into Python?

-If so, in this post, I’ll show you the steps to import a CSV file into Python using pandas.
+If so, I’ll show you the steps to import a CSV file into Python using pandas.

-To start, here is the general syntax that you may use to import a CSV file into Python:
+To start, here is a simple template that you may use to import a CSV file into Python:

 import pandas as pd df = pd.read_csv (r'Path where the CSV file is stored\File name.csv') print (df)

-Next, I’ll review a simple example with the steps needed to import your file.
+Next, I’ll review an example with the steps needed to import your file.

 Importing Data into Python